-Below is a table containing areas of study and the corresponding departments at Bradford in which students can take courses subject to the conditions stated under "Course Offerings".
+Below is a table containing CSU IP approved study areas for 2016-17 IP participants (left column) and the corresponding study areas at Bradford in which students can take courses subject to the conditions stated under "Course Offerings."
+Each semester, students are expected to take all courses in the area in which they were selected except for one course each semester, which may be a course from another area.

 Areas of study Relevant courses can be found in the following departments and schools: Archaeology Archaeological Science (AR), School of Life Sciences Business Business and Management.
-School of Management (MAN) Chemistry Chemical and Forensic Sciences (CT), School of Life Sciences Computer Science Computing (CM), School of Computing, Informatics and Media Criminal Justice Criminology and Sociology (SJ), School of Social and International Studies Engineering Engineering (ENG), School of Engineering, Design and Technology Political Science Politics, International Relations and Peace Studies.
-(SP), School of Social and International Studies Psychology Psychology (SY), School of Social and International Studies http://modcat-.cen.brad.ac.uk:7777/pls/modv/EMODCAT.MODULE CATALOGUE.
-Access descriptions by "Search by Code" and click on "NEXT".
+School of Management (MAN) Computer Science Computing (CM), School of Computing, Informatics and Media Criminal Justice Criminology and Sociology (SJ), School of Social and International Studies Engineering Engineering (ENG), School of Engineering, Design and Technology Psychology Psychology (SY), School of Social and International Studies http://modcat-.cen.brad.ac.uk:7777/pls/modv/EMODCAT.MODULE CATALOGUE>.
+Access descriptions by "Search by Code"" and click on "NEXT".
 Enter the abbreviated two or three letter module code for the department (as listed above in parenthesis) in the "Module Code to search" field.
-For "Academic Year" select "2015/6".
+For "Academic Year" select "2016/7".
 For "Teaching Period", select "Semester 1" for fall, and "Semester 2" for spring.
 Click "Search."
 Add the module to the basket by clicking "Add to Basket".
 Then click "OK".
 To add more modules from the same list of modules, repeat the process.
 If you wish to add modules from another department, click on "Change Selections" and repeat procedure.
 To look at descriptions, "View Basket", then click on "View Module" or "View all Modules".